Commercial Business Property Loan

 Industrial Properties - Industrial properties are mainly factory and warehouse spaces (under B1 classification), heavy industry factory spaces zoned B2, and industrial parks.

-Commercial Properties - Includes properties used for office buildings, hotels, business parks, etc.
+Commercial Properties - Includes properties used for offices, retail, business parks, etc.

 There are also other niche non-residential properties subsets such as medical suites, HDB shophouses with residential areas and conservation shophouses.

-Different banks have different credit policies and risk appetite when assessing financing for such niche property types.
+Different banks have varying credit policies and risk appetite for various asset types.

 Investment holding company